-Though farming has remained a strong grounding force, changes in farming practices, diversification into deer, cattle and sheep breeds have eventuated in pace with market demands.
+Though farming has remained a strong grounding force, changes in farming practices, diversification into deer, cattle and sheep breeds, have eventuated in pace with market demands.
 Subdivision has eaten into rural lands and the lifestyle block on exclusive holdings and large lodges have become more common.
 Tenure review and the Treaty of Waitangi have seen a lot more high mountainous land pass into National Park or Recreation reserve.
-The mountainous tops of the Greenstone, Elfin Bay and Routeburn was given by Ngai Tahu back to the people of New Zealand, and is called Ka Whenua Roimata, The Land of Tears, named to commemorate the long fight to reclaim their rightful territory.
-The historic Scheelite area on Wyuna is known as “Whakaari” or high place and is a recreation and heritage area.
+The mountainous tops of Greenstone, Elfin Bay and Routeburn were given by Ngai Tahu back to the people of New Zealand, named Ka Whenua Roimata, The Land of Tears, to commemorate the long fight to reclaim their rightful territory.
+The historic Scheelite area on Wyuna is known as “Whakaari” or high place, and is a recreation and heritage area.
 Tourism has flourished and is rapidly creating its own niche brand.
-Jet boats, eco tourism, conservation, recreation opportunities, accommodation, cafes and restaurants, horse trekking, galleries, retail outlets, camping, biking, kite surfing, kayaking and ski activities are a few related businesses to stem from increasing tourist numbers.
+Eco tourism, conservation, recreation opportunities, accommodation, cafes and restaurants, horse trekking, retail outlets, camping, biking, kite surfing, kayaking and ski activities are a few related businesses to stem from increasing tourist numbers.

 Glenorchy at the head of the lake is ‘its people’.
 One third-generation local recites eleven different vocations undertaken during his life here.
 Others are happily ensconced on their fore-bearers land with no intention of changing and yet others are settlers from far places, hoping to make a life here.
 There are transient workers, enjoying the cliquey small community and holiday visitors, secluded from their urban chaos.
 Whoever or whatever that it is that is presently making history, will chop and change, but the one thing that remains constant, is the beauty and inspiration of the mountains and the wilderness of the river valleys that the area is famous for.